jundis/CWSlack-SlashCommands/README.md

 ### status

-option3 should be n2s/scheduled/completed
+option3 should be a valid status for your ticket.
+This can be partial: e.x. /t 592139 status need, can set the status to Need To Schedule if that is the only status with the word "need" in it.

 ### priority

-option3 should be low/moderate/critical
+option3 should be a valid priority for your ticket.
+Accepts partial like status above.

 ### full (or) notes (or) all